hpcleuven/VscDocumentation/source/data/transfer.rst

 :fas:`left-right` Data Transfer
 ###############################

-Before you can do some work, you'll have to transfer the files that you need from your desktop or department to the cluster.
-At the end of a job, you might want to transfer some files back.
-The preferred way to do that, is by using an sftp client.
-It again requires some software on your client system which depends on its operating system:
+Before you can do some work, you'll have to transfer any files or data sets that you need for your research from your personal or department computer to the :ref:`storage of VSC clusters <data location>`.
+Then, once you get your results, you might want to transfer some files back.

+|Recommended| The preferred way to transfer data to/from the VSC clusters is
+the :ref:`globus platform`.

+For those systems not supporting Globus, we provide instructions on alternative transfer methods that can also be used in VSC clusters:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

-   data_transfer_windows
-   data_transfer_mac
-   data_transfer_linux
+   transfer/external_computer
    ../leuven/data_transfer_kuleuven_network_drives